derailed/popeye/README.md

   node:
     # Limits set a cpu/mem threshold in % ie if cpu|mem > limit a lint warning is triggered.
     limits:
-      # CPU checks if current CPU utilization on a node is greater than 80%.
+      # CPU checks if current CPU utilization on a node is greater than 90%.
-      cpu:    80
+      cpu:    90
-      # Memory checks if current Memory utilization on a node is greater than 70%.
+      # Memory checks if current Memory utilization on a node is greater than 80%.
-      memory: 70
+      memory: 80
     # Exclude lists node names to exclude from the scan.
     exclude:
-    - n1
+    - master

   # Configure namespace resources
   namespace: